denisshamanin/gettingandcleaningdata_courseproject/README.md

 ###run_analysis.R

-The steps to prepare the tidy data output are as follows
+The steps to prepare the tidy data output are as follows:

 1. train and test data is read from files and merged into one data set
 2. descriptive variable names are being cleaned up from special symbols and added to the data set
 3. activity id's are being replaced by descriptive activity labels